totvslabs/pyCarol/README.md

 query.results

 ```
-The result will be 200 hits of the query `json_query`  above, the pagination will be 10, that means in each response
+The result will be `200` hits of the query `json_query`  above, the pagination will be 10, that means in each response
 there will be 10 records.
-THe query will retunr onle the fields set in `FIELDS_ITEMS`.
+The query will return only the fields set in `FIELDS_ITEMS`.
-The parameter `only_hits = True` will make sure that the only records into the path `$hits.mdmGoldenFieldAndValues`.
+The parameter `only_hits = True` will make sure that only records into the path `$hits.mdmGoldenFieldAndValues` will return.
  If one wants all the response use `only_hits = False`.
 Also, if your filter has an aggregation, one should use
  `only_hits = False` and `get_aggs=True`, e.g.,